cs100/template-lab-02-git-flow/README.md

 Please git add, commit, and push one more time.

-> Note: To revert to two or more commits down the chain, replace `HEAD` with the commit reference (the long string of characters that identify each commit that can be viewed using `git log`).
+> Note: To revert to two or more commits down the chain, replace `HEAD` with the commit reference (the long string of characters ("hash") that identify each commit that can be viewed using `git log`).
+When using a hash, you actually only need to specify the first several characters of the hash.
+You can also use `HEAD^` to refer to the commit before the last one; `HEAD^^^` refers to the fourth-to-last commit.

 ## Tagging